Jose Miranda Player Props: Twins vs. Red Sox

 Jose Miranda At The Plate

-- He has not hit a long ball in his 17 games this year.
+- In 18 games played this season, he has not hit a long ball.

-- Miranda has driven in a run in six games this season (35.3%), including one multiple-RBI game.
+- Miranda has driven in a run in seven games this season (38.9%), including one multiple-RBI game.

-- He has scored in three games this season (17.6%), but has had no multi-run games.
+- He has scored a run in four of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.